openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 control-plane node cluster installation

 ### Non-Goals

+- Deal with the scalability of single control-plane node clusters that have additional workers added to them.
+The absence of multiple control plane nodes means that the number of workers/pods that can be supported on such topology is even more limited than in a regular 3 control-plane node cluster.
+Relevant documentation may have to point out that the pod limits (or other control-plane related limits) that apply to a single control-plane node cluster with no workers also apply globally across all additional added workers.
+If a large amount of workers/pods is desired the user would have to re-install the cluster as a regular multi control-plane node cluster.

 - Deal with clusters that have less nodes than they had during day-1 installation.
 The rationale for this being a non-goal is that it seems that